 50. Bundle Policies

 Instead of using multiple insurance companies for auto, home, or life policies, consider using just once insurer.
 Larger insurance companies often offer discounts if you bundle policies together.
+Try investing in an annuity or pension.

 51. Deal Directly With Insurance Companies